matinraayai/horovod_benchmark/README.md

 It is worth mentioning that we use the newest versions of the frameworks available at the time, which are Tensorflow 2.1.0 and Pytorch 1.2.0.
 Both of these frameworks since the original study have undergone heavy tweaks and modifications.
-This is especially true for Tensorflow>1.15, in which the TapeGrad and newer and more diverse distributed training schemes were introduced.
+This is especially true for Tensorflow>1.15, in which the TapeGrad and newer and more diverse distributed training schemes were introduced as well as support for newer NVIDIA frameworks such as TensorRT and NCCL.

 This study __does not__ focus on inference performance despite it being an intriguing area of investigation.